-Although prospective employees don’t need a formal education to become truck drivers, they do need to obtain special licensing and certification.
+Although prospective employees don’t need a formal education to become truck drivers, they do need to meet specific truck driver training requirements, including obtaining special licensing and certification.
 Operating a commercial truck requires the necessary knowledge and skills to navigate the roads safely and respond to hazards and emergencies appropriately.

 Inexperienced and unqualified truck drivers often cause accidents because they don’t understand the dangers of driving a large truck.
 They are significantly larger and heavier than a passenger car.
 If a trucker takes a turn too fast, brakes suddenly, or loads cargo incorrectly, they could lose control and crash into other vehicles.